pascal754/bezier-clipping/README.md

 - Not for overlapping curves or self intersection

-## With Debug checked

-- print verbose debug information

-- to save to a file: command > output.txt may be preferred

 ## Development Tools

 - Microsoft Visual Studio Community 2022 (64-bit) - Preview